 Your family and friends will likely never know the difference between Otto’s and all-purpose flour.
 Otto’s Cassava Flour has a very clean, neutral flavor you’ll never have to disguise.
 Be prepared for a lot of “Wait, this is grain-free?!?”

 Our method of peeling, drying, and grinding creates a gorgeous texture just like that of wheat flour, before and after baking.

 Cassava Flour is often known for being "gritty" in every bite.
 Is Otto's?

 Most Cassava Flours use very large, fibrous, mature yuca root.
-This makes a lot of sense when quantity is of prime concern - the high fiber content is what causes "grittiness."
+This makes a lot of sense when quantity over quality is of prime concern - the high fiber content is what causes "grittiness."
 Alternatively, Otto's uses young, tender yuca root, which produces a significantly smoother flour texture.
-While very occasionally you may experience a tiny crystal of fiber, it is noticeably less than traditionally milled cassava flours and most people don't notice it at all.
+While very occasionally you may experience a tiny granule of cassava fiber, it is noticeably less than traditionally milled cassava flours and most people don't notice it at all.

 I heard there is cyanide in cassava.
 Is that true?!?

 Yes, there is naturally occurring cyanide in cassava root, (and apples!) mostly concentrated in the peel, which we thoroughly remove; the rest is taken care of by heat when we cook it.
 We lab test each batch to ensure that you are totally and completely safe.
 Happy Baking!